Report: Teen who died in US custody unresponsive for hours

-The Border Patrol’s statement on the day of Carlos’ death says the teenager was “found unresponsive this morning during a welfare check.”

-Dr. Norma Jean Farley, the forensic pathologist who performed the autopsy, told ProPublica that she was told the agent looked through the window but didn’t go inside.

-But CBP’s former acting commissioner, John Sanders, said he believed the U.S. government “could have done more” to prevent the deaths of Carlos and at least five other children who died after being apprehended by border agents.
+But CBP’s former acting commissioner, John Sanders, told ProPublica he believed the U.S. government “could have done more” to prevent the deaths of Hernandez and at least five other children who died after being apprehended by border agents.

 “I really think the American government failed these people.
-The government failed people like Carlos,” Sanders told ProPublica.
+The government failed people like Carlos,” Sanders said.
 “I was part of that system at a very high level, and Carlos’ death will follow me for the rest of my life.”

+The Border Patrol’s statement on the day of Hernandez’s death says the teenager was “found unresponsive this morning during a welfare check.”

+Dr. Norma Jean Farley, the forensic pathologist who performed the autopsy, told ProPublica that she was told the agent looked through the window but didn’t go inside.

-Sanders resigned as the Border Patrol was detaining thousands of people at a time, many for longer than the agency’s own 72-hour deadline, sometimes for weeks at a time.
+Sanders resigned in June as the Border Patrol was detaining thousands of people at a time, many for longer than the agency’s own 72-hour deadline, sometimes for weeks on end.
 As border crossings surged this spring, President Donald Trump’s administration sought to hold people for longer to end what it derided as the “catch and release” of immigrant families.

 But the Border Patrol was not equipped to detain people for that long.
 Reports of people jam-packed into cells without drinkable water or showers sparked national outrage.
 One group of lawyers that visited a Border Patrol station in Clint, Texas, described seeing hungry children trying to care for each other and one 4-year-old with matted hair who had gone without a shower for days.